-Its that time of year again — outdoor celebrations, picnics, and, of course, fireworks.
-It’s a festive time for Americans, but for many, especially for those with four legs, it can be a time of anxiety, stress and fear.
+It’s that time of year again — outdoor celebrations, picnics, and, of course, fireworks.
+For many, especially for those with four legs, it can be a traumatic experience filled with anxiety, stress and fear.

-Loud noises cause stress.
+Loud noises cause stress, physical and psychological harm.
 You may call it various names, like ligyrophobia, acousticophobia, sonophobia or phonophobia.
 Whichever name we choose call it, the effects are the same.
-When our dogs are exposed to sudden loud sounds, there is a release of adrenaline and an increase of the hormone cortisol, as well as changes to their amygdala, hippocampus, and parts of the frontal cortex of their brain.
-In other words, brains change as a result of loud, anxiety producing noise.
-Our dogs are especially vulnerable to this effect during the summer months when thunderstorms prevail and during Fourth of July celebrations, where fireworks are set off in some neighborhoods all day and night.
+When our Dogs are exposed to sudden loud sounds, it triggers the autonomic nervous system for defense and danger.
+As a result, heart rate and respiration increases, and there is a release of adrenaline and an increase of the hormone cortisol, as well as changes to their amygdala, hippocampus, and parts of the frontal cortex of their brain.
+In other words, bodies and brains change as a result of loud, anxiety producing noise.
+Our Dogs are especially vulnerable to this effect during the summer months when thunderstorms prevail and especially during Fourth of July celebrations, where fireworks are set off in some neighborhoods all day and night without warning.

-The archaic idea that “comforting your dog when they are stressed will reinforce their feelings” is an outdated, Skinnerian, mechanistic approach that views dogs as one-dimensional machines, rather than complex, multi-dimensional, fully conscious beings that strive for self-realization.
+This emotionally harmful idea that “comforting your Dog when they are stressed will reinforce their feelings” is an archaic, Skinnerian, mechanistic approach that views Dogs as one-dimensional machines, rather than complex, multi-dimensional, fully conscious beings that strive for safety and security.

-Study after study show that allowing our dogs to “tough it out” and endure their stress can create the above-mentioned neurological changes that may lead to PTSD or PDSD.
-Much of this stems from the old and outdated Watsonian/Skinnerian ideas that have been proven, based on evidence from modern neuroscience, to be damaging to babies, such as allowing them to cry and not responding to their needs.
-In addition, denying your dog comfort in these situations may create insecurity in their relationship with you (Bowlby, Ainsworth, Schore) that can lead to a vast array of more anxiety issues, such as separation anxiety, confinement/barrier anxiety, and further noise anxiety.
+Study after study show that allowing our Dogs to “tough it out” and endure their stress can create the above-mentioned neurological changes that may lead to PTSD or PDSD.
+Much of this stems from the old and outdated Watsonian/Skinnerian ideas that have been proven, based on evidence from modern neuroscience, to be damaging to babies, such as allowing them to cry and not responding to their needs (see Dr. Ed Tronick’s Still Face experiments).
+In addition, denying your Dog comfort in these situations may create insecurity in their relationship with you (Bowlby, Ainsworth, Schore) that can lead to a vast array of more anxiety issues, such as separation anxiety, confinement/barrier anxiety, and further noise anxiety.
 In short, to withhold your love and kindness when they need it most will not solve the problem, it will exacerbate it.

 We can help our Dogs cope with the noise by distracting them with play, providing we don’t add additional stress by attempting to “train” them.
-If we can interest them in chasing a ball, or a game of tug without coercion, it may help them shift their focus away from the noise and towards play.
+If we can interest them in chasing a ball, or a game of tug, without coercion, it may help them shift their focus away from the noise and towards play.
 That will change their emotional state, as what they pay attention to determines how they feel.
 That said, if it becomes a “training exercise”, we may be adding more stress to the situation.
 However, this only works if the stress of the noise is not that severe.
+This will not be effective when our Dogs are highly anxious or stressed.

-Medications are often prescribed to help, however these only blunt the experience, rather than helping the dog process and integrate what’s happening.
-Our dogs should learn to self-regulate their emotions, and we can be instrumental in helping them achieve that through emotional resonance and mindful attunement.
-Drugs can allow us to get our “foot in the door” to help our dogs, so they can be used in conjunction with other methods, as long as the goal is not to become dependent on them.
+Medications (most commonly SSRI’s, SNRI’s or benzodiazepines) are often prescribed to help, however these only blunt the experience, rather than helping the Dog process and integrate what’s happening.
+Our Dogs should learn to self-regulate their emotions, and we can be instrumental in helping them achieve that through emotional resonance and mindful attunement.
+Drugs can allow us to get our “foot in the door” to help our Dogs, so they are helpful in conjunction with other methods, as long as the goal is not to become dependent on them.
+Natural supplements, like melatonin and CBD oil can be effective, and may be good alternatives.
+Always check with your veterinarian first before administrating anything to you dog.

 One of the best ways we can help comfort our Dogs is through touch.
 Gentle, easy massage is a great way to stimulate oxytocin, which is a natural antidote to adrenaline.
 This is a way to create emotional resonance and attunement, where we can gently guide our dogs to a safe and secure feeling.
 It can stimulate ventral vagal complex which counteracts the “fight-or-flight” system.